idiotandrobot/blog/_posts/2015-08-05-outlook-2013-windows-10-send-fail.md

 ---
 In my case emails were sitting in the Outbox and the 'Outlook Send/Receive progress' dialog wasn't showing any errors.

-The solution suggested on various forums is to run 'sfc /scannow' from an Administrator Command Prompt.
+The solution suggested on various forums is to run 'sfc /scannow' from an Administrator Command Prompt and then restart Outlook.

 I also had to open the email in question from the Outbox and hit 'Send' again.